 This glutamine supplement provides 200 servings of 500 milligrams of N-Acetyl L-Glutamine.
 There are no other added ingredients and it is free of soy, gluten, dairy, yeast, and sugar.

 - People who want a product that has been third-party tested for purity and meets cGMP standards will like this supp.

-- Anyone who would rather have an L-glutamine supplement can find plenty of other alternatives.
+- Athletes who would rather have an L-glutamine supplement can find plenty of other alternatives.

 Best Glutamine Capsules

 It can be tough to find supplement capsules that are compatible with vegan and vegetarian diets and are halal, kosher, and non-GMO.
 But Now Supplements L-Glutamine capsules check all of those boxes.
-They also provide 500 milligrams of L-Glutamine, ingredients include rice flour, gelatin, and magnesium stearate.
-The formula is free of sugar, salt, yeast, wheat, gluten, corn, soy, milk, egg, shellfish, and preservatives.
-The capsules are flavorless and measure about three-quarters of an inch long.
-NOW Supplements produces these capsules in a Good Manufacturing Practices (GMP) facility (GMP certified).
+They also provide 500 milligrams of L-Glutamine, and other ingredients include rice flour, cellulose, and magnesium stearate.
+The formula is Free of sugar, salt, yeast, wheat, gluten, corn, soy, milk, egg, shellfish, and preservatives, so this supp can check a lot of dietary requirements.

 This supplement is on the affordable end of the market, is vegan-friendly, halal, kosher, and non-GMO.
-It is produced in a Good Manufacturing Practices facility.
+Plus, it is produced in a Good Manufacturing Practices facility.

 - People who value products that are GMP-certified will love the certification that these capsules have.

-- Anyone who needs a higher dose of glutamine than 500 milligrams per serving can find larger doses elsewhere on this list.
+- Athletes who want a higher dose of glutamine than 500 milligrams per serving can find larger doses elsewhere on this list.

 [Related: Best Macros Calculator For Tracking Muscle Gain And Fat Loss]